siom79/japicmp/README.md

  support either a &lt;dependency&gt; or a &lt;file&gt; element.
 Through the &lt;parameter&gt; element you can provide the following options:

 * onlyModified: Outputs only modified classes/methods.
 If not set to true, all classes and methods are printed.
-* include: Comma separated list of package names to include, * can be used as wildcard.
+* includes: List of package, classes, methods and field that should be included.
+The syntax is similar to the one use for javadoc references.
-* exclude: Comma separated list of package names to exclude, * can be used as wildcard.
+* excludes: List of package, classes, methods and field that should be excluded.
+The syntax is similar to the one use for javadoc references.
 * accessModifier: Sets the access modifier level (public, package, protected, private).
 * breakBuildOnModifications: When set to true, the build breaks in case a modification has been detected.
 * breakBuildOnBinaryIncompatibleModifications: When set to true, the build breaks in case a binary incompatible modification has been detected.